Appendix A — Matrix Operations

 If you think about most tables you’ve ever seen, you’ll see that the simple matrix looks remarkably familiar!

-A matrix has 2 dimensions, rows and columns.
+A matrix has 2 dimensions, rows and columns, which can be any size.
 When we talk about the dimensions of a matrix, we always make note of the rows first, followed by the columns.
-This matrix has 2 rows and 3 columns; therefore, we have a \(2x3\) matrix.
+This matrix has 2 rows and 3 columns, therefore, we have a \(2x3\) matrix1.

 Matrix addition, along with subtraction, is the easiest concept when dealing with matrices.
 While it is easy to grasp, you will not find it featured as prominently as matrix multiplication.